All of our lives we’ve heard of the Second Coming… that we’ll soon see Jesus in clouds of glory. Yet here we are. Why hasn’t Jesus come?

 Could it be that Jesus has asked us to do a task that remains undone–a task so important His return hinges on its completion?

-The world population exceeds 7 billion.
-An estimated 2.84 billion haven’t heard of Jesus.
+The world population exceeds 7.5 billion people.
+More than 3 billion haven’t heard of Jesus.
 The end will come after the gospel has been preached in ALL the world (Matthew 24:14).

 Introducing people to Jesus in the 10/40 Window

 by Del and Bonnie Orser

 Although poverty is widespread and unemployment remains high, India now ranks as the ninth largest industrial economy in the world.
 Very diverse in terms of language, religion (Hindu, Buddhist, Muslim), and cultural traditions, the people of India (only 2.3 percent of whom are Christian) comprise one-sixth of the world’s population.